 Dog age calculator: How to work out a dog’s age

-Okay, so how do answer the question: “how old is my dog in human years?”
+Okay, so how do you answer the question: “how old is my dog in human years?”
 Basically, it depends on their breed and size.
 Smaller breeds tend to live longer than larger ones, so their aging process is a bit different.

 For example, a small dog like a Chihuahua may age more slowly during their early years, reaching what we might consider “middle age” around 7 to 10 years.
 In human years, they might be about 40 to 50 years old at that point.
 On the other hand, larger breeds like Great Danes can hit their senior years much sooner, often around 5 to 7 years old, which might equate to 40 to 50 in human years.
+Here’s a general guideline to help you out:

 Giant breeds (like Mastiffs or Great Danes): They age the fastest.
 In their first two years, they might age about 10-12 human years each, and then every year after can be about 8-10 human years.

 Small breeds (like Dachshunds or Poodles): They age more slowly initially.
 For the first two years, each year equals about 12-15 human years.
-After that, each additional year is about 4-5 human years on the dog age calculator.
+After that, each extra year is about 4-5 human years on the dog age calculator.

 Medium breeds (like Beagles or Bulldogs): They tend to age more evenly.
 The first two years might add up to around 10-12 human years each.
 After that, each year is roughly 6-7 human years.